MilovdZee/LEDCircleClock/README.md

 ## Introduction
 As a sucker for clocks I'm always looking for cool projects surrounding clocks.
 At our favorite Chinese shop I found a 241 LED ring that demanded to become a clock.
 So I ordered one and waited the standard couple of weeks for it to arrive.
 Nice, It looked perfect and very easy to use.
 Data-in and Data-out were next to each other and could simply be daisy-chained with a short piece of wire.
 Effectively the ring became a strand of 241 LED's all addressable from a serial bus.

 Now I needed to design a enclosure.
 Each LED needs to be separate from the neighboring LEDs.
-Some calculations were needed but after a couple of hours I had my 3D design.
+Some calculations were needed but after a couple of hours I had my 3D design in Blender.
 26 hours of printing resulted in an enclosure that perfectly fits the LED ring.

 I started by testing with an example program to see if all functions as expected and it did.
 The current it takes at full brightness is a bit high but that is no problem while the clock in normal operation is not at full brightness and not all LEDs are lit.

 After the testing I wrote an Arduino program to show time based on NTP and once in a while shows an effect.

 Some trickery was needed.
 I wanted the seconds hand to move smoothly and so I used the milliseconds as an offset to the seconds.

 Calculating the hands uses the 'pow()' function and that is a very CPU intensive operation.
 That is why I created a function that caches the previous values of the 'pow()' function to make it a lot faster.

 After all I'm quite happy with the result :)